pjtunstall/push-swap/README.md

 where `A` is number of rotations needed to bring this number to the top of stack A, `B` is the number of rotations needed to put its target number at the top of stack B, and `C` is any combined rotations.
 At least in our program, this calculation makes a big saving on instructions for sorting 100 numbers, as detailed in the previous section.

 When pushing the cheapest number from A to B, its target is the biggest smaller number or, if there is no smaller number, the maximum of B. When pushing back, the target is the smallest bigger number or, if there is no bigger number, the minimum.
-For more detail, examples, and illustrations, see Ali's article and the video by Thuy Quematon.
+For more detail, examples, and illustrations, see Ali's article and the [video by Thuy Quematon](https://www.youtube.com/watch?v=wRvipSG4Mmk).

-For the general case with more than 92 numbers, we use Fred Orion's initial triage of the lower two thirds into two buckets on B, the greater numbers on top, the lesser at the bottom, then push all but three of the biggest third to the top of B, sort those three in place, and then insertion sort everything back with the same cost check that Ali uses.
+For the general case with more than 92 numbers, we use Fred Orion's initial triage of the lower two thirds into two buckets on B, the greater numbers on top, the lesser at the bottom, then push all but three of the rest to the top of B, sort those three in place, and then insertion sort everything back with the same cost check that Ali uses.

 As mentioned, we check for some cases where there is a shorter push-free sort.
 For stack sizes 5 though 8, we find the shortest push-free solution with BFS and return this if it's shorter than our current result.
 For larger stacks, we make do with a few simple checks to see if the stack is already sorted or can be just rotated into the correct order, or sorted with a swap, or rotations and a swap, or rotations and a swap and more rotations.